maddc0de/CV/README.md

 ## Madelane Daz

 Junior Software Developer with a solid foundation in JavaScript, Ruby, and basic Python.
 My background in design allows me to approach software development from a user-centric perspective, I strive to understand user needs and contribute to the development of intuitive software solutions.
-With practical experience in the AGILE methodology, I bring value to project efficiency and quality.
+With practical experience in the agile methodology, I bring value to project efficiency and quality.
 I am excited to continue expanding my technical and professional skills in the tech field and to be given an opportunity to bring a unique perspective and valuable contributions to any team or organisation.

 ## Projects